 Invest in natural cleaning products like those from Everdrop or Greenscents.
 Although they may cost a little more, they are better for the environment and your guests.
 If you’re on a tight budget, why not make your own with vinegar, baking soda and lemon juice.

-Furthermore, buy from companies who support environmental sustainability and give back to the community.
-For example, you could purchase 100% recycled toilet paper from the company Who Gives a Crap that gives 50% of their profits to build water and toilet facilities in the developing world.
+Furthermore, buy from companies that support environmental sustainability and give back to the community.
+For example, you could purchase 100% recycled toilet paper from the company Who Gives a Crap which gives 50% of their profits to build water and toilet facilities in the developing world.
 By doing this, you are multiplying your impact while also educating your guests.